 |Multiple significant and/or (a) material issue(s) noted.
 Internal controls, governance and risk management processes are not adequately designed and/or are not generally effective.
 The nature of these issues is such that the achievement of objectives is seriously compromised.

-The Office of the Inspector General mapped out key engagements and interactions with the Global Fund’s main stakeholders during the audit and investigative process.
+The Office of the Inspector General maps out key engagements and interactions with the Global Fund’s main stakeholders during the audit and investigative process.
 These engagements and interactions are captured in the stakeholder engagement models available for download below.
 These models are designed to ensure the right people know about the risks facing Global Fund-financed programs and the necessary safeguards are in place before publication of any Office of the Inspector General report.

 The activities of the Office of the Inspector General conform to the International Standards for the Professional Practice of Internal Auditing of the Institute of Internal Auditors and the Uniform Guidelines for Investigations of the Conference of International Investigators.
 The Office of the Inspector General’s activities are reviewed on a regular basis by an external quality assurance provider to ensure that the highest standards are maintained.